Brickchain/js-brickchain/README.md

 It depends on node-jose that actaully works in browser too, so the library can be included in browser and node code.

-The schemas are imported via and compiled into typescript via json-schema definitions on site.
+The schemas are imported and compiled into typescript via json-schema definitions on site.

 See https://developer.brickchain.com/ for full documentation.